olexsmir/gopher.nvim/README.md

 4. Run `go get` command

-Link has a `http` or `https` prefix.
+Link can have a `http` or `https` prefix.

-You can provide more that one package url:
+You can provide more than one package url:

 ```vim
 :GoGet github.com/gorilla/mux